nsncowan/FactoryEngineer.Solution/README.md

 ## Description:

 This is an MVC web application writted in C#, using the ASP.NET core framework.
-The app uses Entity Framework Core to communicate with a database created with mySQL workbench.
-Upon launching the app, a browser window will open to a splash page where a user can follow links to create stylists, add clients to the staylists' roster, and delete or edit stylists and clients.
+The app uses Entity Framework Core migrations to build a SQL database.
+Upon launching the app, a browser window will open to a splash page where a user can follow links to create engineers and machines to populate a factory management app.
+Using a many-to-many database relationship, the user can assign engineers to any number of machines to maintain, and conversly, assign machines to be maintained by any number of engineers.
+Engineers and Machines can also be created and deleted.
 ***

 ## Technologies Used